ScoutmasterBucky/ScoutmasterBucky/README.md

 * Note
 * Requirement

-**Information about `markdown` and `text`:** Throughout these structures, you can see examples where there's a `text` property and sometimes a `markdown` property.
-By default, `markdown` is false and `text` is treated as plain text or HTML.
-When `markdown` is true, then `text` is interpreted as markdown.

-Another important note is that you can include as many lines of text as you want.
-The important thing is to make the YAML structured correctly, which heavily depends on the number of spaces at the beginning of the line.

 ### Callout

 Adds text between requirements.
 Useful for headings, "OR" or "AND" lines, and the like.
+Does not show up on the workbook.

 ```
 - callout: true